Permissionless-Software-Foundation/minimal-slp-wallet/README.md

 This is a minimalist Bitcoin Cash (BCH) wallet 'engine' for use with front end web apps.
 It contains all the core functionality needed by a wallet:

-- Create a new BCH wallet
+- Create a new BCH wallet or import a mnemonic
-- Get balances and UTXOs
+- Encrypt a wallets mnemonic mnemonic for safe storage
 - Send and receive BCH
 - Send and receive SLP tokens
+- Get balances and UTXOs
-- Transaction history
+- Retrieve transaction history & transaction details
 - Burn tokens
 - Price BCH in USD